Yulab2019/ron-yu-lab.github.io/README.md

 # Still to do

 + Upload photos, update file locations in home.md
-+ Update funding source logos
-+ Add info about summer scholar program
++ Decide on publist.yml--export as JSON or manual?
 + Add photos to research.md
-+ Add news/photos to news.yml
-+ Decide on publist.yml--export as JSON or manual?
-+ new team categories: visiting fellow for Paige and interns, admins?
-+ update footer with funding info and contact
 + Complete this to-do list